Changissnz/the_yahoo_corporation_conspiracy/README.md

 **below was added by me**

-And it could have just stopped to give room for something else with the Jan-Faggot conspiracy.
+And it could have just stopped to give room for something else after the Jan-Faggot conspiracy.